NKSP Language

 - end if

-is evaluated each time script
+The specified condition is evaluated each time script

 execution reaches this control block.
 The condition can for example be